KseniaKrutz/drone-flight-simulation/README.md

 ## ⚡ Fun fact
-This project combines computer vision, procedural environments, and drone simulation in a way that’s as geeky as it is cool 😎
+This project combines  procedural environments, and drone simulation in a way that’s as geeky as it is cool 😎